Updated on 31/05/2018

 4. Queen’s Tandoor

 Who is up for some amazingly delicious Indian food?
 You can wake me up in the middle of the night to get a taste of this!
-Certainly, not the cheapest restaurant around but boy is it good and it is a 100% halal.
+Certainly, not the cheapest restaurant around, but it is good and 100% halal.
 Queen’s Tandoor is located in several places around the island.
 Kuta, Seminyak, Sanur, Ubud – at all of these towns you track down this restaurant and enjoy a delightful Indian dining feast together with loved ones.
 Richly spiced curries with meat, fish and vegetarian options served with saffron rice and/or the Indian naan bread.
 Yummy!

 5. Nyoman Cafe